ktdocker90/vinacart-docs-en/source/intro-layout-blocks.rst

 	</settings>

-Chú ý: đường dẫn file tương tự như file cấu hình theme `theme.xml <theme-config.html>`_ Một số thư viện hay sử dụng:
+Note: The asset file path is similar to the theme configuration file `theme.xml <theme-config.html>`_ Some good libraries use:

 - Background effects: